google/WebFundamentals/src/site/_en/fundamentals/tools/devices/device.markdown

   - mattgaunt
 key-takeaways:
   starter-kit:
-    - There's no substitute for real device testing.
-You must test on real devices.
+    - There's no substitute for running your site on a real device.
+You must try your site on real devices.
-    - BrowserSync allows you to test user interaction on all devices at the same time.
+    - BrowserSync allows you to synchronise user interactions across a number of devices at the same time.
 notes:
   unit-tests:
     - If interested in running unit tests across browsers/devices, you’ll need a test runner that can run your test suite on these platforms.
 Some options for this include <a href="http://karma-runner.github.io/0.12/index.html">Karma</a>, <a href="http://www.yuiblog.com/blog/2010/08/25/introducing-yeti-the-yui-easy-testing-interface/">Yeti</a> and <a href="http://thrilljs.com/">Thrill</a>.